What to do to spend 10 days in China?

 10-day China Itinerary: Latest Tips

-10 days in China, it’s very short!
+10 days China itinerary, it’s very short!
 This route is therefore quite physical, with no real break time, to maximize the number of places you can discover during your China itinerary.

 You have of course the possibility to make it quieter, skipping a step and taking more time to discover Beijing for example.